patriciaaviv/mx-machina/README.md

 - .NET 8.0 SDK
 - Logitech Options+ with Actions SDK
-- possession of a Logitech MX 4 mouse 😄
+- Possession of a Logitech MX 4 mouse 😄

 ### Building